 This course is a lab used as an alternative to co-op placement.
 Emphasis is placed on shop operations, troubleshooting, testing, adjusting, repairing, and replacing components using appropriate test equipment and service information.
 Upon completion, students should be able to perform a variety of automotive repairs using proper service procedures and to operate appropriate equipment.

-Prerequisites: DRE 097 or appropriate placement test scores, TRN 110, TRN 120.
+Prerequisites: TRN 110, TRN 120.
 Corequisites: None.

 AUT 116 - Engine Repair